This statement explains how we collect, use and share information gathered about members of the public or other entities (directly or indirectly).

 Where we have serious concerns regarding potential threats to the security of information, we will engage an appropriate authority (such as the NZ Police).

 Information collection for law enforcement or regulatory compliance

 The Law Commission does not have any law enforcement or regulatory compliance responsibilities, and does not gather any information for these purposes.

 Should we identify a need to gather such information, we will ensure compliance with Information Gathering Model Standards, and will update this statement.

-If you visit this website to read or download information, we automatically record some non-personal statistical information in a log file, for example:
+If you visit our website (https://www.lawcom.govt.nz) to read or download information, we automatically record some non-personal statistical information in a log file, for example:

-- the date and time you access our site;
+- the date and time you accessed our site

 - the search terms you used to find content on our website; and